Ali-Nategh/mytones_proj/README.md

 # How to use (With Docker):

+(You should have Docker Desktop Installed)
 1 - Clone the project, run ``` docker compose up -d (-d is optional to start docker container in background and hide logs from cmd) ``` , then go to the ``` /api-docs ``` page and use ``` get /admin/migratePrisma ```.

 That's it, you're all setup!

-if something goes wrong repeat step 1 XD
+If something goes wrong repeat step 1 XD

+When you're done you can either ``` docker compose down ``` or close the container from the app.

 # APIs: